 - 2. The University's financial year runs from 1 August to 31 July.
-When considering the budget for 2022/23, you should think about all transactions that will fall between 1 August 2022 and 31 July 2023. - 3.
+When considering the budget for 2023/24, you should think about all transactions that will fall between 1 August 2023 and 31 July 2024. - 3.
 Some activities may straddle a financial year.
 When budgeting, you should include all activities that occur in the financial year, irrespective of when you expect the cash to change hands.
-For example: - 4.
-If a course runs in August 2023 but you expect to receive booking income in June 2023, you should not include this income in your budget as the course will not happen until after the end of the financial year.
-An accrual made in July 2023 will ensure that this income is moved into the next financial year. - 5.
-If you expect to place an order for and take delivery of a piece of equipment in May 2023 but don't pay for it until September, you should budget for this expenditure in 2022/23 i.e. treat this as expenditure on the date it is delivered.
-Again, an accrual in July 2023 will move the cost into the correct financial year.
+For example: - i If a course runs in August 2024 but you expect to receive booking income in June 2024, you should not include this income in your budget as the course will not happen until after the end of the financial year.
+An accrual made in July 2024 will ensure that this income is moved into the next financial year. - ii If you expect to place an order for and take delivery of a piece of equipment in May 2024 but don't pay for it until September, you should budget for this expenditure in 2023/24 i.e. treat this as expenditure on the date it is delivered.
+Again, an accrual in July 2024 will move the cost into the correct financial year.